yuvalmGS/gigaspaces-wiki-jekyll/xap97net/a-typical-sba-application.markdown

 ### SLA-Driven Container

 {comment}TODO_NIV - Change to internal link when available.{comment}
 An [OpenSpaces SLA Driven Container|XAP97NET:Basic Processing Unit Container] that allows you to deploy a processing unit over a dynamic pool of machines, is available through an SLA-driven container, formerly known as the Grid Service Containers - GSCs.
 The SLA-driven containers are .NET processes that provide a hosting environment for a running processing unit.
 The Grid Service Manager (GSM) is used to manage the deployment of the processing unit, based on SLA.
-The SLA definition is part of the processing unit configuration, and is normally named {{sla.xml}}.
+The SLA definition is part of the processing unit configuration, and is normally named `sla.xml`.
 The SLA definition defines: the number of PU instances that need to be running at a given point of time, the scaling policy, the failover policy based on CPU, and memory or application-specific measurement. !GS6:Images^intro6a.jpg|align=center!
 The following is a snippet taken from the example SLA definition section of the processing unit Spring configuration:

 {code:xml}